Alanna313/Lizard-Based/README.md

   Doig this Involves some sort of exploit like SQL injection, XSS, or a vulnerabilty on the source code.
  Each level of natas consists of its own website located at http://natasX.natas.labs.overthewire.org, where X is the level number.
 There is no SSH login.
 To access a level, enter the username for that level (e.g. natas0 for level 0) and its password.

+# Inside the repository
+ Within this repository, you will find a file named "natas walkthrough.md", which gives a breakdown, step-by-step walkthrough on how to complete the Natas challenges 1-20 if you are ever stuck!
+We've decided to put this up for those who have an interest in completing the walkthrough, so they can go ahead and knock out the challenges and overall grasp a better understanding of the challenges and how they play a role within the CyberSecurity world!

 # I've never heard of OverTheWire, But would like to Try!
   Sounds Awesome!
 You can try on your own by visiting: